Pathfinder 2e - The Ranger Handbook

 - : Crucial for Animal Companion builds.
 The secondary benefit gives your companion an Action even if you don't command them, allowing them to move (great for mount companions) or make a single Strike (great if you have Hunter's Edge (Precision).

 - : If you're going to use snares in combat beyond the few you get from Snare Specialist, you'll need this.
-For some reason this isn't a prerequisite for Lightning Snares, so be sure to retrain it when you pick up Lightning Snares.

 - : A free step is almost always useful.
 Use this to get into position to flank, to Step away before making a ranged attack, or just to inch closer to wherever else you want to be without Striding.
 Crossbow builds will get more use out of Running Reload, but you could use both in the same turn if you need to.